 What is the course about?

-Would you like to secure a practical and lucrative career as a plumber or heating engineer?
-If so, this course is ideal for you!
-Whether you want to work as part of a larger company or aspire to set up your own business, our plumbing courses will help you to reach your career goals.
-Gain the skills and confidence you need to fit, service and repair hot and cold water systems, central heating systems, bathroom suites, and kitchens.
+The Level 1 Plumbing course is suitable for anybody who would like to secure a practical career as a plumber or heating engineer.
+Whether you want to work as part of a larger company or aspire to set up your own business, this course will help you to reach your career goals.
+You will learn how to fit, service and repair hot and cold-water systems, central heating systems, bathroom suites and kitchens.